 These General Education outcomes are broad statements of what students should ideally be able to do after completing Shoreline's Associate in Arts or Associate in Science degrees.
 The College is committed to providing each student with the opportunity to attain these outcomes; however, individual attainment within and among the outcome areas will vary according to each student's ability, readiness and level of commitment.
 The outcomes are also integrated as appropriate within the degrees and certificates offered through each of the college's professional-technical programs.
-Degrees and Certificates ASSOCIATE ACADEMIC TRANSFER DEGREES horeline Community College offers Associate degrees that transfer to baccalaureate institutions J both in state and out of state.
-To earn an Associate transfer degree, students need to complete a minimum of 90 college-level credits that fulfill stated course requirements with a minimum 2.0 cumulative grade point average (GPA).
-The GPA required for admission into baccalaureate colleges and universities varies; therefore students need to check admission requirements of the school where they plan to transfer.
-While the degree does not guarantee admissions, many Washington State baccalaureate institutions give priority admissions to students with an Associate transfer degree.
-To improve a transfer application, students are advised to take courses to prepare for a baccalaureate major or professional program within the Associate degree guidelines.
-Associate transfer degrees offered at Shoreline are listed below: Associate in Arts-Direct Transfer Agreement (AA-DTA) Associate in Science-Transfer (AS-T) Associate in Arts-Individualized Plan (AA-IP) Associate in Fine Arts (AFA) Associate in Music (AM) Associate in Applied Science-Transfer (AAS-T)
+Degrees and Certificates ASSOCIATE ACADEMIC TRANSFER DEGREES Shoreline Community College offers Associate degrees that transfer to baccalaureate institutionsboth in state and out of state.
+To earn an Associate transfer degree, students need to complete a minimum 90 college-level credits that fulfill stated course requirements with a minimum 2.0 cumulative grade point average (GPA).
+The GPA required for admission into baccalaureate colleges and universities varies; therefore, students need to check admission requirements of the school where they plan to transfer.
+While the degree does not guarantee admissions, many Washington state baccalaureate institutions give priority admissions to students with an Associate transfer degree.
+Associate transfer degrees offered at Shoreline are listed below: Associate in Arts-Direct Transfer Agreement (AA-DTA) Associate in Science-Transfer (AS-T)-Track 1 Associate in Science-Transfer (AS-T)-Track 2 Associate in Arts-Individualized Plan (AA-IP) Associate in Fine Arts (AFA-DTA) Associate in Music (AM) (used for transfer to Music Conservatories) Associate in Applied Science-Transfer (AAS-T) (transfers if an articulation agreement exists between a community college and university) To improve a transfer application, students are advised to take courses to prepare for a baccalaureate major or professional program within the Associate degree guidelines.
+Several Major Related Programs (MRP's) have been developed to help students select specific courses in preparation for entrance into baccalaureate degree programs and majors in Washington State.
+MRP's are associate degrees including: Business AA-DTA/MRP Math Education AA-DTA/MRP Elementary Education AA-DTA/MRP Bioengineering and Chemical Engineering AS-T Track 2/MRP Computer and Electrical Engineering AS-T Track 2/MRP Mechanical/Civil/Aeronautical/Industrial/ Materials Science Engineering AS-T Track 2/MRP Chemistry Education-AS-T Track 1/MRP Biology Education-AS-T Track 1/MRP Physics Education-AS-T Track 2/MRP General Science Education-AS-T Track 1/MRP